 For example, many invoicing software programs let you create recurring invoices.
 You can make this invoice once, then never have to think about it going forward — saving you a few minutes every month.
 Another example would be logging expenses.
-You can often click a few buttons to categorize the expense correctly and have it in your system in a few seconds.
+You can often click a few buttons to categorize the expense correctly and have it in your accounting system in a few seconds.

 Features to Look For in Accounting Software

 Reporting helps you analyze your business’s health and performance.
 Accounting software with robust reporting features will let you dive deep into your income, expenses, cash flows, assets, liabilities, and more.
-Make sure to find a program that offers the features you need while also creating visually appealing reports.
+Make sure to find a program that offers the features you need, while also creating visually appealing reports.

 2021 Accounting Software Trends

-Moving Towards the Cloud
+Moving Toward the Cloud

 Thanks to the Software-as-a-Service (SaaS) business model — where you pay regularly for online access to software instead of downloading it to your computer — cloud accounting has flourished.
 The events of 2020 have further accelerated the adoption of cloud accounting software, as millions of people — employees, self-employed individuals, and businesses alike — were forced to work from home.